tidev/webpack-plugin-typescript/README.md

 ### ESLint

-To opt-in to use ESLint for linting, simply install `eslint` and the relevant TypeScript parser and plugin.
+To opt-in to use ESLint for additional linting, simply install `eslint` and the relevant TypeScript parser and plugin.

 ```sh
 npm i -D eslint @typescript-eslint/parser @typescript-eslint/eslint-plugin
 ```

 Configuration of ESLint can be done as usual with a `.eslintrc.js` in the project root.
-Here is an example to get you started quickly.
+Here is an example to get you started.

 ```js
 const path = require('path');